Frequently Asked Questions (FAQs)

-The Part 2 FRCOphth examination is a synoptic examination that covers all areas of RCOphth Ophthalmic Specialist Training (OST) Curriculum.
+The Part 2 FRCOphth Written and Oral examinations are synoptic examinations that cover all areas of RCOphth Ophthalmic Specialist Training (OST) Curriculum.
 Those areas of the curriculum where workplace based assessment has been used as continuous assessment throughout training are less likely to feature in the written parts of the examination but may be assessed in the structured viva and objective structured clinical examinations (OSCE).
-Further details are available in the Candidates' Information Pack available on the Application Packs Page.

 4. I am a new trainee and just about to start year 1 of specialty training (ST1).
 Do I need to pass my examinations by a certain point in training?

 No previous experience in ophthalmology will be necessary for candidates to sit the Part 1 FRCOphth but trainees will be required to pass this examination before they enter into the third year of ophthalmic specialist training.

 No previous experience in ophthalmology will be necessary for candidates to sit the Refraction Certificate but candidates are unlikely to pass this assessment if they have not undertaken a large number of clinical refractions in the clinical settings of either the hospital workplace or in optometric establishments.
 Trainees in OST will be required to pass this examination before they enter into the fourth year of ophthalmic specialist training.